 Perhaps Central Oregon’s creepiest ghost town, Millican had a population that sunk to zero after its last inhabitant was murdered in 1988.
 Now home to just a handful of people, it has an old gas station and store, and it falls into the category of mid-20th-century ghost towns.

-Founded as a mining camp on Coyote Creek amid the 1840s gold rush, Golden benefits from its strong on-site interpretive signs, a charming 1890s church, an uncommonly picturesque setting (even for ghost towns) and its location in its own historic district, established in 2011.
+Founded as a mining camp on Coyote Creek amid the 1840s gold rush, Golden benefits from its strong on-site interpretive signs, a charming 1890s church and an uncommonly picturesque setting — even for ghost towns.
+Golden has four remaining buildings that crumble with time, and the entire town is now on the National Register of Historic Places.

 If You Go: Ghost Town Etiquette